-THE MELANESIAN WALL OF ART reminded Australians of the MELANESIAN SPEARHEAD GROUP’s decision in 2015 to accept West Papua’s application for membership.
-The small intergovernmental forum’s formal recognition of their kins’s right of sovereignty catapulted West Papuans out of the isolation imposed on them on 1 May 1963 when Indonesian President Sukarno categorised their territory an Operational War Zone, banned foreign media, and reactivated old Dutch colonial laws of subversion to silence opposition.
-The MSG’s committment to recognise and shoulder passage of West Papua’s self-determination was an expensive exercise.
-Indonesia tried to splinter the organisation with bribes, treaties, promises of aid and trade …. even applied for full membership itself based on an outrageous claim that it is home to eleven million Melanesians [see below, Asia Pacific Report, 15 May 2015].
+THE MELANESIAN WALL OF ART was a series of vibrant prints sent by artists from Solomon Islands, Vanuatu, West Papua, Fiji and Papua New Guinea.
+It celebrated the MELANESIAN SPEARHEAD GROUP’s historic decision in 2015 to accept West Papua’s application for membership.
+The MSG is a small intergovernmental forum, but its formal recognition of West Papuans sovereignty over their land catapulted its kin out of the isolation imposed on them on 1 May 1963 when Indonesian President Sukarno declared West Papua an Operational War Zone, banned foreign media, and reactivated old Dutch colonial laws of subversion.
+The MSG’s committment to shoulder passage of West Papua’s self-determination has been expensive.
+Indonesia tried to splinter the organisation with bribes, treaties, promises of aid and trade …. even applied for full membership itself based on an outrageous claim that it is home to eleven million Melanesians [see Note 1 below, Asia Pacific Report, 15 May 2015].

 SALUTING MELANESIA in the ACU Art Gallery opened with a KAVA CEREMONY led by Bula Rendiring and Sef Suka Seviua, two Fiji chiefs who reside in Melbourne.
 Before they mixed and served the kava to honoured guests, DR ROBERT WOLFGRAMM spoke to young Melanesians brought up and educated in Australia (where kava is illegal) about the relationship between kava and culture.
 He talked of the plant’s origin in West Papua, its place in high culture and social discourse across indigenous Pacific cultures, stressing that kava is neither part of a bygone culture nor an appropriate alternative to alcohol [see Note 3 below, for full address].

 “When our island people meet someone from the highlands, we barapen (feast).
 We cook pig—the feast-food of the mountain people, vegetables, and fish—which is more usually part of the island diet.
 Sharing customs and eating together, that’s our polite form” (Jacob Rumbiak, Federal Republic of West Papua)

-1. Click for Asia Pacific Report, May 2015 Asia Pacific Report, 8 April 2016.
+1. [Click for Asia Pacific Report, May 2015] Asia Pacific Report, 8 April 2016.
 Indonesia strengthens ties with Pacific ‘good friends’

-2. Click for Pacific Coalition for West Papua, December 2015 Pacific Coalition for West Papua, December 2016
+2. [Click for Pacific Coalition for West Papua, December 2015] Pacific Coalition for West Papua, December 2016

-3. Dr Robert Wolfgramm: a musician of note and father of The Wolfgramm Sisters.
-Lecturer in the School of Political and Social Inquiry at Monash University for decades.
-Editor-in-Chief of the Fiji Daily Post until the Bainimarama administration forced its closure in 2010.
-Trranslator and editor of the New Fijian Translation Bible.
-Coach of the Fiji junior team that won the AFL International Cup in 2011.
-Click for Robert Wolfgramm’s Address at ‘Saluting Melanesia’ in the ACU Art Gallery on 4 December 2016.Robert Wolfgramm, Melanesia Kava Symbolism
+Robert Wolfgramm lectured in the School of Political and Social Inquiry at Monash University for decades; was editor-in-Chief of the Fiji Daily Post until the Bainimarama administration forced its closure in 2010; translator and editor of the New Fijian Translation Bible; coach of the Fiji junior team that won the AFL International Cup in 2011.
+He is also a musician of note and father of The Wolfgramm Sisters.

 5. Bishop Hilton Deakin: a new book Bonded through tragedy; united in hope by Jim and Theresa D’Orsa investigates Bishop Hilton Deakin’s advocacy for East Timor’s self-determination from the time of the Santa Cruz Massacre in 1991 until the present day.